 Vanessa Fletcher - Learning Mentor and Safeguarding Team

 Sonia Morrow - Attendance and Behaviour Mentor and Safeguarding Team

 Our aim is always to pick up on issues early and provide appropriate support to families quickly.

 A new policy framework for schools came into force in September 2018.
-The leadership team and governors updated the safeguarding policy and this can be found by clicking the link below.
+The leadership team and governors updated the safeguarding policy and this can be found at the top of this page.

 Safeguarding children is everybody’s duty so, if you are worried that a child may be suffering significant harm, or if you are concerned that a child has suffered harm, neglect or abuse, please tell us or follow the advice below.

 Members of the public can contact Sefton Social Care using the information below:

 · Call 0345 140 0845 between 8am and 6pm (minicom 0151 934 4657).

 · Contact the emergency duty team on 0151 934 3555 for urgent advice outside of office hours (from 5.30pm Mon to Thurs, and 4pm Friday and weekends).
 If you think a child is in immediate danger call for police assistance.

 Please provide as much information as possible in order for them to respond to your concerns.